15 Fantastic Church Fundraising Ideas

 Community events (like fairs, athletic competitions, etc.) are messy, but often the people organizing them don’t have the manpower or the time to manage cleanup efforts.
 If you have some large events like this in your community, talk to the organizers about your church handling the cleanup work.
 Some multi-day events will pay up to $5,000 for efforts like this and often look to nonprofits for the service.

-4. Rent your church for outside events
+4. Rent out church spaces for community events

 5. Open a Christmas toy store as a church fundraiser